Chris-McGonigle/island-flowers/README.md

 2. An article on [Open Classrooms](https://openclassrooms.com/en/courses/7107341-intermediate-django/7264795-include-multiple-forms-on-a-page) helped in how to use multiple crispy forms on one page.

+3. The site Privacy Policy was generated using [gdprprivacynotice.com](https://www.gdprprivacynotice.com)

 <br>

 [Back to top](#table-of-contents)